intentframe/intentframe/demo/tests/root_demo/docs/root-demo-policy-remediation.md

 ## 8. Implementation status (2026-04-28)

 Policy + classifier prongs of this remediation are **implemented and pinned by tests**.
-The dry-run executor prong is still pending — see §9.
+The dry-run executor prong shipped subsequently — see §9.1.

+Specific test, file, and constant names below are current as of 2026-04-28.
+Check git for renames before relying on any single path.

 ### 8.1 Classifier (§5.1)